Jurgen Engelberth, Ph.D.

 B.S. in Biology; Rheinische Friedrich-Wilhelms-Universitat, Germany

 Dr. Engelberth's research focuses on the role of so-called "green leaf volatiles" (GLV), the common "green" smell of plants, as mediators of plant stress responses.
 GLV are well known as compounds that prime stress responses, thereby effectively protecting plants without investing valuable metabolic resources.
 However, even after almost 20 years of research little is known about how GLV regulate these processes.
-We are therefore investigating the molecular mechanisms of GLV-induced priming and how these affect the physiology of the plant during stress responses.
+The lab is investigating the molecular mechanisms of GLV-induced priming and how these affect the physiology of the plant during stress responses.

 Dr. Engelberth's lab studies the effects of GLV on plants under abiotic and biotic stress conditions.
 They use physiological, analytical, and molecular techniques to analyze these responses and to assess the effectivity of GLV-induced signaling.
 Students on all levels are welcomed to work in the lab on these topics.